2025–26 Charleston Cougars men's basketball team

-The 2025–26 Charleston Cougars men's basketball team represents the College of Charleston in the 2025–26 NCAA Division I men's basketball season.
-The Cougars, led by second-year head coach Chris Mack, play their home games at TD Arena in Charleston, South Carolina as a member of the Coastal Athletic Association.
+The 2025–26 Charleston Cougars men's basketball team represented the College of Charleston in the 2025–26 NCAA Division I men's basketball season.
+The Cougars, led by second-year head coach Chris Mack, played their home games at TD Arena in Charleston, South Carolina as a member of the Coastal Athletic Association.
+The Cougars finished the season 21–11, 14–4 in CAA play to finish in second place.
+They lost to Towson in the quarterfinals of the CAA tournament.

 Previous season

 The Cougars, led by first-year head coach Chris Mack, finished the season 24–9, 13–5 in CAA play to finish in third place.
 The team defeated Monmouth in the quarterfinals of the CAA Tournament, before losing to UNC Wilmington in the semifinals.